JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 |---|---|---|---|
 | highly, effective, masterful, expertly, sophisticated, excellent, very, really well, most, all, incredibly, fully, completely meticulously, strong.| This column mostly lacks modifiers.
 Simply fulfills guidelines.|lacks, somewhat, mostly, a lot, some many are not, don’t always, not always, doesn’t completely, attempted, basic standard, passable.|This column is mostly a negation of what it says in either column A or B|

+#### The New Rubrics:
+Using NU grading descriptors, Technical Writing Buzz Words, and my knowledge of the discipline, I created rubrics for each assignment—with a proper redesign: (Imbed the table into the document?)